Vivobarefoot Stealth III - Women's Review

 The honeycomb-like pattern on the sole ensures good traction on smooth surfaces.
 These are designed for urban use and best for daily casual wear.
 They are not ideal for off-road use, but the sole will allow your feet to grip the ground underfoot for added security, so hiking on moderate trails is not out of the question.
 The sole bends unevenly at the toes creating a hinge point, which pinches down on the top of the toes.
 We didn't like this, so we don't recommend these shoes for long walks or athletic activities.

 These shoes have an excellent toe rand that helps improve durability.
 They are made of lightweight and highly breathable V-Web Hex mesh uppers, which proved to be abrasion-resistant and durable.

 These shoes are on the pricier end of this review.
 The materials are vegan, so if that's important to you, these are likely worth the cost.
 They also proved to be durable, a plus for anyone looking to reduce their environmental impact with the footwear they buy.

-The Vivobarefoot Stealth III is a fun and stylish minimalist shoe best suited to urban and casual use.
-They will keep your feet happy and cool on a warm day around town.
+The Vivobarefoot Stealth III will keep your feet happy and cool on a warm day around town.
 The wide toe box allows the toes to splay, but the upward movement is restricted by stiff materials.
 If you are seeking a pair of shoes for more athletic use like running or hiking, look elsewhere, as there are better models for these uses at lower prices.
 Vivobarefoot notes on the website that there is a manufacturing error impacting the way the upper materials are bonded together, so once the manufacturing process is improved, these shoes might be more competitive.
 For now, the Stealth III is a durable pair of shoes that is pleasing to wear and to look at, but not our favorite for anything overly athletic.

 — Lyra Pierotti